arturAR/gym/client-web/web-app/README.md

+## Important

+To run this app without any stupid dependency problems:

+`npm install npm@latest` in this folder.

+Then, `npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>